Hydromoon4493/markdown-html-converter/README.md

 - `templates/index.html`: The HTML template that displays the user interface.
 - `README.md`: This file that provides instructions on how to set up and run the project.

+## Acknowledgements

+This project was created with the heavy assistance of OpenAI's ChatGPT, which helped generate the code and structure for the program.
+All coding and logic were developed using this AI tool.

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository, make changes, and create a pull request.